 As an extra preventative against warping, we insert vertical grain red oak braces into dovetailed slots in the backs of the boards.
-Once again, due to being vertical grain the braces are more stable and will not shrink in width as much as if they are flat-sawn.
+Due to their vertical grain, the braces are more stable and will not shrink in width as much as if they are flat-sawn.

 True Gesso Finish

 True Gesso Boards Hand-made with Care

 The process of finishing the board at this point requires us to give much time and attention to detail.
 We've made the process our own and employ several techniques that are difficult to master, but give brilliant results.
 The finished white surface is porcelain-smooth.
 The back is finished with shellac to seal the wood.
 If you are looking for the finest true gesso boards available, then look no further.